 Community Safety Payroll Tax

 The Eugene City Council passed the Community Safety Payroll Tax Ordinance (No. 20616) to provide long-term funding for community safety services.
-The Community Safety Payroll tax will be effective January 1, 2021.
+The Community Safety Payroll tax became effective January 1, 2021.

 See Administrative Order 44-20-05-F for more details on how the Community Safety Payroll Tax will be administered.